 The cocoa pathogen is a member of the Latin American clade of the Ceratocystis fimbriata species complex, which has a substantial genetic variation and a wide range of hosts.
-An extensive review of the genus has been published by Marin and
+An extensive review of the genus has been published by Marin and Wingfield (2006), and a recent update for C. cacaofunesta is included in the CABI Invasive Species Compendium (CABI, 2021).

-Wingfield (2006), and a recent update for C. cacaofunesta is included in the CABI Invasive Species Compendium (CABI, 2021).
+"Mal de machete," or Ceratocystis wilt of cacao, is caused by a species specialized in infecting Theobroma cacao known as C. cacaofunesta (Engelbrecht and Harrington 2005).
+Earlier studies suggested that C. fimbriata was a complex of cryptic species showing host specialization (Baker et al. 2003, Engelbrecht and Harrington 2005).
+Modern molecular techniques and morphological differences among isolates from cacao (Theobroma cacao), sweet potato (Ipomoea batatas), and sycamore (Platanus spp.) allowed the cacao-specific species to be reclassified as Ceratocystis cacaofunesta (Engelbrecht and Harrington 2005).

-"Mal de machete" or Ceratocystis wilt of cacao, is caused by a host-specialized form of Ceratocystis fimbriata, now known as C. cacaofunesta (Engelbrecht and Harrington, 2005).
-Earlier studies suggested the C. fimbriata was a complex of cryptic species showing host specialization (Baker et al. 2003, Engelbrecht and Harrington 2005).
-Modern molecular techniques and morphological differences among isolates from cacao (Theobroma cacao), sweet potato (Ipomoea batatas) and sycamore (Platanus spp.) allowed the cacao-specific species to be reclassified as Ceratocystis cacaofunesta (Engelbrecht and Harrington 2005).
+Infected trees show limp, brown foliage on a single branch or across the whole tree, depending on whether only a branch or the main stem has been infected; the first symptom is a general yellowing of the leaves (chlorosis), followed by darkening of stems and wilting and desiccation of the leaves for 2 to 4 weeks.
+However, the leaves usually remain attached to the plant for long periods (Delgado and Suárez, 2003).
+Internal vascular darkening occurs due to the entrapment of conidia in the parenchyma cells surrounding the xylem vessels (Santos et al. 2013).
+Thus, a large number of vessels can be simultaneously colonized and blocked, preventing water transport through the plant and resulting in wilting (Talboys 1972).
+The fungus will also kill the cells of the cambium and bark tissue, creating a canker on the stem or branch, usually associated with weakening of the tree.
+Ceratocystis cankers are only visible at a very late stage of the infection process on mature trees.

-Infected trees show limp, brown foliage on a single branch or across the whole tree, depending on whether only a branch or the main stem has been infected; the first symptom is a general yellowing of the leaves (chlorosis), followed by darkening of stems and wilting and desiccation of the leaves over a period of 2 to 4 weeks, though the leaves remain attached to the plant (Delgado and Suárez 2003).
-Typically, Ceratocystis wilt is recognized through limp brown foliage that hangs from the tree without falling, even when the branch is shaken.
-Ambrosia beetles of the genus Xyleborus are attracted to the diseased trees and bore into the branches or main stem (Saunders 1965).
-The frass from the beetles is pushed to the outside of the infected stem or branches and is seen on the base of the trees as light, powdery masses (Fig. 8.6.2).
-This is recognized as the first positive sign of Ceratocystis wilt; frequently the frass is seen even before the yellowing of the tree is visible.
+Typically, Ceratocystis wilt is recognized through limp brown foliage that hangs from the tree without falling, even when the branch is shaken (Fig. 8.6.1.a).
+Another typical symptom well recognised is the odour of ripe fruit in the infected area.
+Ambrosia beetles of the genus Xyleborus are attracted to the diseased trees and bore into the branches or main stem (Fig. 8.6.1.b) (Saunders 1965).
+The frass from the beetles is pushed to the outside of the infected stem or branches and is seen on the base of the trees as light, powdery masses (Fig. 8.6.1.d).
+This is recognized as the first positive sign of Ceratocystis wilt, frequently the frass is seen even before the yellowing of the leaves is visible.